Calister Bonareri

 “Femme Sensations” was not just about the products and services on display, but about creating a space for women to reflect on how to better care for themselves and each other, ensuring that the sensory experiences of life are savored, not drowned out by the weight of responsibility.

-“The future is Female,” said Rehema, “ I believe that women need platforms where they can get in touch with their feminine side while also being empowered to take on bigger challenges in the social and economic environment.
+“The future is Female,” said Tatiana, “ I believe that women need platforms where they can get in touch with their feminine side while also being empowered to take on bigger challenges in the social and economic environment.
 It’s crucial to keep having conversations about how we can balance both our personal and professional lives without feeling guilty and mentally exhausted.”

 According to The Kenya Mental Health Policy (2015-2030), “Mental health is a key determinant of overall health and socio-economic development.
 It influences individual and community outcomes such as healthier lifestyles, better physical health, improved recovery from illness, fewer limitations in daily living, higher education attainment, greater productivity, employment and earnings, better relationships with adults and with children, more social cohesion and engagement and improved quality of life.”